Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have a pipeline that has a single job.

-You discover that installing JavaScript packages from npm takes approximately ¬ve minutes each time you run the pipeline.
+You discover that installing JavaScript packages from npm takes approximately five minutes each time you run the pipeline.

 You need to recommend a solution to reduce the pipeline execution time.